13w13/U2-Predict-from-brain-rhythms/Readme.md

 *Disclaimer :
 here we will try to predict what science and medicine calls sex at the birth of a person.
-We would like to emphasize that this has nothing to do with nor determine in any way determine a person's gender, or non-gender.*
+We would like to emphasize that this has nothing to do with nor determine in any way a person's gender, or non-gender.*

 This group project responds to **professor Serge Nyawa instructions** written below :